As a result of advanced periodontal disease, tooth decay, trauma or congenital reasons a patient may be missing one or more of their natural teeth.

-Dr. Gay has been placing dental implants for over 15 years.
+Olde Naples Periodontics is a Naples implant dentistry pioneer, founded in 1977.
+Dr. Gay joined the practice in 2004 and has been placing dental implants for over 17 years.

-Impressive advances in dental technology allow dentists to functionally replace a missing tooth by placing a prosthetic tooth into the jaw of a patient.
+Impressive advances in dental implant dentistry allow implant dentists to functionally replace a missing tooth by placing a prosthetic tooth into the jaw of a patient.

 The artificial “root” of the replacement tooth is the dental implant.
 In most cases the dental implant is made of commercially pure titanium.
 Titanium, it was discovered, is accepted by and integrated into bone.
 It was this discovery that makes dental implants possible and is known as osseointegration.

 Dr. Gay also places metal free zirconium dental implants.

 When placing implants several considerations are reviewed by Dr. Gay.
 Vital structures such as the nerves, the sinus and the shape and dimensions of bone must be examined and identified.

 Adequate bone volume is needed to successfully support the placement of the dental implant.
 If there is not enough bone to place the implant, bone grafting or sinus lifting can done to provide adequate support prior to placing the implant.

 Other considerations include the overall health of the patient, the health of surrounding teeth, the bite, the existence of any infection and the assessment of the loading forces that the implant may experience.

 There are several factors that affect implant success, including the experience and skills of the implant dental team, adequate bone volume, post-surgical care, patient hygiene, personal habits (smoking) and compliance.